 Sandymoor School then opened its doors to the first students on the 3rd September 2012.
 In August 2013, the temporary buildings were then extended to accommodate the extra students joining in September 2013.

 In August 2013, planning permission was granted for the Main building, just 300m away from the temporary site and construction began in September 2013.
-The main building is scheduled to be completed in August 2014, with our students starting the academic year 2014-15 in the brand new building.
+The main building was completed in August 2014, with our students starting the academic year 2014-15 in the brand new building.